paddymills/redesigned-ubiquity/sap_consumption/doc/SigmanestSapConsumption.md

     - logging_name: The application name used in the Windows Event Logger
     - database: The server and database of the Sigmanest database

+### Migration

+1) Export the Windows chedule task in the current running environment
+2) copy the executable and config file to the new environment
+3) Run `sap_consumption.exe install` in the new environment to register the application with the logger
+4) Import the Windows schedule task in the new environment

 ### Permissions

 The user that the scheduled task is ran as needs to have the following permissions